herbert-van-Vliet/scan2play/README.md

 ### Scanning NFC Tags

 1. Open the app on an Android device (Chrome or Edge with Web NFC API support).
-2. Tap the large NFC icon to activate scanning.
+2. Tap the NFC icon to activate scanning.
 3. Hold your NFC-tagged page near the device to read the tag.
-4. The player automatically extracts the URL and loads the track.
+4. The player automatically extracts the URL and loads the media.

 NFC tags can include query parameters for shuffle, repeat, and wait time:
 - `https://example.com/audio.mp3?shuffle=1&repeat=1&wait=2`

+### Scanning QR Codes

+1. Tap the QR icon to open the camera viewfinder.
+2. Point the camera at a QR code containing a URL.
+3. The app detects the code, resolves any redirects, and loads the media.
+4. Tap anywhere to close the viewfinder without scanning.

+### Sharing

+Tap the share button while media is playing to show a QR code for the current source URL (playlist or single file), including active shuffle, repeat, and wait settings.
+Tap the QR code or URL to copy the player link to the clipboard.

 ### Direct URL Playback